magnatronus/reacttask/README.md

 ## Architecture

 ### API
-The API was split into a seperate package, this allows the API to be used elsewhere if required and makes the project cleaner as all the importing, conversion and object class definition are wrapped into the single package.
+The API was split into a seperate package, this allows the API to be used elsewhere if required and makes the project cleaner as all the importing, conversion and object class definitions are wrapped into the single package.

 ### App
-The app uses a domain architecture that splist the functionality into the main areas, in this case
+The app uses a domain architecture that splits the functionality into the task main areas, in this case

 - The App
 - A Question